arpa2/tlspool/doc/socketprotocol.rst

 on the initiative of the application, and each command results in exactly one response, at least as long as the connection remains open.
 This means that the TLS pool will never initiate concurrent interactions, but the application is free to do so.
-Packets include an identifier that are faithfully copied from request to response.

 Some commands may take some time to finish, which is why concurrency is supported.
+Packets are sent to the TLS pool with an identifier that will be copied copied from request to response.
 But slower batch processes, which usually are mere scripts, have the freedom of not adopting the corresponding complexity.

+Some requests to the TLS pool return a response that invites a new request with additional data; the best example is the PINENTRY command which returns to request a PIN being entered.
+In such followup-requests, the callback identifier from the response should be copied into the new request.

+The most likely structure for the coupling of messages based on request or callback identities is by looking up entries in a table.
+For reasons of security, it is important to verify that the right socket is sending the desired response.

 Commands and responses